Former China leader not implicated in aide's investigation, official says

 Sources have told Reuters that President Xi Jinping secured the blessing of Hu, his still influential predecessor, before launching the investigation into Ling, a sign that internal Communist Party harmony and respect for elders still holds sway in Xi's sweeping crackdown on official graft.

-Lu said the stories about Ling's son were "all just rumour at the moment".
+Lu said the stories about Ling's son were "all just rumor at the moment".

 "I think if this did happen to the son, then certainly (the probe into Ling) is related," he said.
 "However, I don't think the son is the main reason.
 It's mostly his own problems.
 I think it's economic problems."